openjdk/jdk-sandbox/doc/building.md

 update tools that are used by the JDK build process, and that can cause unexpected build problems.

-The JDK requires GNU Make 4.0 or greater on Windows.
+The JDK requires GNU Make 4.0 or greater in Cygwin.
 This is usually not a problem, since Cygwin currently only distributes GNU Make at a version above 4.0.